Pradnya2203/MedicalAssistant/README.md

 Develop a healthcare recommendation system that analyzes user symptoms leveraging symptom data (using mock data), healthcare provider databases, and user ratings,  recommends doctors with matching specialties and aligned schedules

 ## Solution Summary
+Recommendation system that recommends a specialist on the basis on user symptoms, user ratings, availability, location.

+The app is divided into two segments
+1. Online meet that a user can have right nowmin case of immediate help
+2. Schedule an in-person meet by choosing which day of the week they are comfortable with and the doctors availability

 ## Steps to run this file